laughloudlylovelife/discuzx-en/trunk/discuzx2.0ML/utility/readme.txt

 4. After a successful upgrade, please delete the update program to avoid possible security problems.

  --------------------------------------
  Upgrade procedure steps
  --------------------------------------

-1. Shut down your curent system.
+1. Shutdown your curent system.
+   Close an access to your site from Admin-Center.
    Backup all the files and the database.

 2. Upload the latest version of Discuz!X to your site,